jorupp/apple-gan-cuda/README.md

 Goal: Get Sam's Apple GAN example to work on an Nvidia GPU on windows.

+Performance: With Sam's initial settings (28x28 images, 100 noise), I was getting ~5s per epoch on CPU on the free Google Colab.
+When I enabled TPU (with all the changes that needed), I got about ~1s per epoch.
+With those same settings and CUDA on a 4080, I was getting about 0.35 seconds per epoch.
+Increasing to 112x112 images w/ 1000 noise yielded 3-4s epochs.

 ## Prep WSL environment

 Tensorflow >= 2.11 is not supported on native Windows, only WSL.